MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/satellite.md

 1. When the compressed (.zip) file loads, select **Next**.
 1. Review the information, and then select **Next**.
 1. Establish connections to activate your solution.
 If you create a new connection, you must select **Refresh**.
 You won't lose your import progress.

+## Import the desktop flow actions csv

+Next, we want to import all the desktop flow actions from the csv file into the **Desktop Flow Action** table.

+This must be done for all environments to which the Automation Kit is installed, such as main and all satellites.

+1. Open a browser, navigate to [Power Automate](https://flow.microsoft.com) and sign-in with your account.
+1. Navigate to your environment where the solution is installed.
+1. Select Solutions tab.
+1. Find and select Automation CoE Main solution.
+1. Select the table, Desktop Flow Action.
+1. Click the Import dropdown near the top.
+1. Select Import data from Excel.
+1. After the popup opens, select the **Upload** button, and then upload the included Excel file (autocoe_desktopflowactions.csv).
+1. Wait for the **mapping status** to show as successful.
+1. Select **Import**.
+1. After the import completes, verify that the data was imported.